Peter Accadia was born in San Marco in Lamis, (Puglia) Italy before migrating to Australia in 1956.

 There are as many answers as there are days.
 For Peter, life is too short not to be engaged in a creative way.

 While much of Peter’s work consists of high-fired stoneware and porcelain thrown on the wheel, his talents also extend to individual forms and chess pieces which can be found in our online store.

 Having developed the technique of Saggar firing, Peter uses a diverse selection of natural materials such as shells, paper, wood, cow dung, mushrooms and even spent grapes to personalise his pieces.

-Exhibited in Australia and Japan and is in private collections internationally.
+Exhibited in Australia and Japan and held in private collections internationally.

-All of his work can be viewed in person at his studio/gallery located in Eltham, Victoria.
+Peter’s work can be viewed in person at his studio-gallery located in Eltham, Victoria.